Rising Star (Indian TV series)

-Popular playback singer and music director Shankar Mahadevan, actor-singer Diljit Dosanjh and playback singer Monali Thakur formed the trio of experts.
-Monali was later replaced by Neeti Mohan in the third installment of the show.
+Playback singer and music director Shankar Mahadevan, actor-singer Diljit Dosanjh and playback singer Monali Thakur formed the trio of experts.
+Monali was later replaced by Neeti Mohan in the third season of the show.
 This show marked Dosanjh's television debut.

+Hosts

 The first season of the show was hosted by singer-actor Meiyang Chang and dancer-choreographer Raghav Juyal.
 Television actor Ravi Dubey took over as host for the second season and was replaced by actor-singer Aditya Narayan in the third season.

-The show premiered on 4 February 2017 on Colors TV.
-It's 3rd and final season ended on 8 June 2019.

 Format

 In contrast to other singing competition TV shows which feature a cast of celebrity judges, Rising Star features a cast of celebrity experts and considers the viewers at home the judges.
 During each performance, the audience at home is able to decide in real time whether or not a contestant is sent through to the next round by using a mobile voting app.

 While the viewers are considered the "judges", the expert panelists also may influence the vote, but with continuously decreasing percentage votes over the total public vote and not exceeding 5% of the total voting power.